 - Comet NEOWISE is a long period comet that will not return to our skies for another 6,800 years.

-- It made its closest approach to sun on the 3rd of July, 2020 when it was visible in the skies before dawn.
+- It made its closest approach to the sun on the 3rd of July, 2020 when it was visible in the skies before dawn.

-- At the moment, the comet is visible in the evening skies, and can be located if you look in the NW sky just below the Big Dipper or The Plough, which is part of the Ursa Major Constellation.
+- At the moment, the comet is visible in the evening skies and can be located if you look in the NW sky just below the Big Dipper or The Plough, which is part of the Ursa Major Constellation.
 Look for it after sunset, preferably 60 minutes after sunset, so the sky is dark enough for good visibility.
 The darker the sky, the greater the visibility and chance of spotting the comet.

 - Depending on the atmospheric conditions like clouds, haziness, light pollution, and others, the comet may or may not be visible to the unaided eye.
-Sometimes in a slightly hazy or light polluted area, a long exposure towards the comet's location in the sky may reveal the comet.
+Sometimes in a slightly hazy or light polluted area, a long exposure to the comet's location in the sky may reveal the comet.

 - The comet is getting higher in the evening sky so it would be best to view it now before it fades away when it moves away from earth.